frederic-perez/AmE-dictionary/data/dictionary.md

 __Peripatetic<sup>2</sup>__ _n_ A follower of the philosophy of Aristotle; an Aristotelian.
 __peripeteia__ _n_ A sudden and unexpected change of fortune or reverse of circumstances (especially in a literary work).
 __peripheral__
+__perish__ _v_ To die, especially in an accident or by being killed, or to be destroyed. _Three hundred people perished in the earthquake._
 __peristaltic__ _adj_
 __periwinkles__
 __perjury__ :two::hammer: